caltechlibrary/baler/README.md

 #### `ignore`

 The value of the input parameter `ignore` should be a plain text file file containing URLs that Baler should ignore.
 The default value is `.github/workflows/ignored-urls.txt`.
 The file does not have to exist; if it doesn't exist, this parameter simply has no effect.
 The parameter can only reference a file in the repository and not an external file.
 Each URL should be written alone on a separate line of the file.
-They can be written as regular expresions; e.g., `https://example\.(com|org)`.
+They can be written as regular expressions; e.g., `https://example\.(com|org)`.

 Telling Baler to ignore certain URLs is useful if some of your files contain fake URLs used as examples in documentation, or when certain real URLs are repeatedly flagged as unreachable when the workflow runs in GitHub's computing environment (see [next section below](#known-issues-and-limitations)).

 ## Known issues and limitations

-Baler only tests URLs that use the scheme `https` or `http`.
+Baler is designed to test only URLs that use the scheme `https` or `http`.

-When Baler runs on GitHub, it will sometimes mysteriously report a link as unreacheable even though you can access it without trouble from your local computer.
+When Baler runs on GitHub, it will sometimes mysteriously report a link as unreachable even though you can access it without trouble from your local computer.
 It's not yet clear what causes this.
 My current best guess is that it's due to network routing or DNS issues in the environment where the link checker actually runs (i.e., GitHub's computing environment).

 Baler may take a long time to run if one or more links in a file are timing out.
-The reason is that it has to wait for timeouts to occur, and then wait some more before trying one more time (and then wait for another timeout period if the retry fails).
+The reason is that it has to wait for a timeout to, well, _time out_, and then wait some more before trying one more time (and then wait for another timeout period if the retry fails).
 It has to do this for every link that times out.
 The more URLs that do this, the longer the overall process will take.
-If you encouter links that time out when Baler runs as a GitHub Action but that resolve properly when you visit them from your browser, you can add those URLs to the file defined by the `ignore` parameter (see [above](#ignore)) to skip testing them in the future.
+If you encounter links that time out when Baler runs as a GitHub Action but that resolve properly when you visit them from your browser, you can add those URLs to the ignore list (see [above](#ignore)) to skip testing them in the future.

 Adding problematic URLs to the `ignore` file is a simple workaround, but there is a downside.
 If they are never tested, then Baler can't report if they really _do_ go stale in the future.
 A better solution would be to implement an adaptive algorithm by which Baler remembers timeout failures and stops testing the problematic URLs only for a time, then resumes testing them again automatically in the future.
 Unfortunately, this can't be implemented until the problem described in the first paragraph (that some URLs time out _only_ when Baler runs on GitHub) is resolved.

+Finally, some sites deliberately block access from GitHub, presumably in an attempt to block scrapers or bots or other processes running from people's GitHub actions.
+This will typically show up in Baler's reports as HTTP code 403, "Failed: Network error: Forbidden".
+The only thing to do in such cases is to double-check that the URLs are valid from your local computer, and if they are, add them to the ignore list (see [above](#ignore)).

 ## Getting help